MIND-NYSPI/xnat-cs-tutorial/tutorial_part1.md

 ### Glossary

- Command: a JSON file that gives XNAT the information it needs run processes in a Docker Container.
+Command: a JSON file that gives XNAT the information it needs to run processes in a Docker Container.

- Derived Input:
+Derived Input: one of the two kinds of wrapper inputs.
+It is an XNAT object that is not passed to the API in a post request, but whose API

 Docker Container: a specific instance of a machine, derived from a Docker Image.
 Docker containers can run processes.